 {# fruits_array 现在是 ["apple", "banana", "cherry"] #}

-This direct and clear usage issplitThe most common scenario for a filter.
-But next, we will discuss the behavior under two special cases.
+This is a direct and clear usage issplitThe most common scenario of the filter.
+But next, we will discuss the behavior in two special cases.

 When the delimiter is an empty string: split by each UTF-8 character.

-When we use an empty string ("") assplitthe delimiter of a filter, its behavior becomes very interesting and practical.
-In this special case,splitThe filter does not look for any specific character sequence as a split point, but instead will split each UTF-8 character independently from the original string and return them as separate elements of an array.
+When we put an empty string in parenthesis"") assplitas the delimiter for the filter, its behavior becomes very interesting and practical.
+In this special case,splitThe filter does not look for any specific character sequence to act as a split point, but rather splits each UTF-8 character in the original string independently, and returns them as separate elements in an array.

 {% set text_string = "安企CMS" %}